particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ![](./images/02/ble-demo.gif)

 In the local app, the screen will update as the connection is made and data is retrieved from the device.

-5. Now, grab a LiPo battery from one of the lab proctors, plug it into the JST port on your Argon and unplug your Argon from USB power.
-Notice how the web app updates automatically as your Argon advertises state changes.
+As new data is reported to the app from the device, these values will change automatically!

 ## Bonus: Working with Mesh Publish and Subscribe